 We utilize the safest, modern anesthetic agents with multiparameter monitoring by the surgical team and state of the art monitoring equipment.
 Appropriate pain medication and warming beds are used to keep our surgical patients as stable and comfortable as possible.
 Electrocautery or cryosurgical units are utilized when appropriate.

-All surgery patients are admitted and discharged by appointment with a veterinarian, so that we can answer any questions or conerns you may have about the procedure.
+All surgery patients are admitted and discharged by appointment with a veterinary technician, so that we can answer any questions or concerns you may have about the procedure.

-Good oral hygiene is very important for your pet's health and well being.
-While bad breath and trouble chewing food and treats can be a sign of dental problems, many pets show no signs, while suffering from potentially severe dental disease.
+Good oral hygiene is important for your pet's health and well being.
+While bad breath and trouble chewing can be a sign of dental problems, many pets show no signs that they're suffering from potentially severe dental disease.

 Daily tooth brushing is ideal for keeping your pet's teeth in good shape, however many pets will not tolerate it.
 Most pets will eventually develop tartar and gingivitis, requiring a dental cleaning.
-A comprehensive dental cleaning is done as an out-patient, anesthetic procedure, allowing you to drop your pet off in the morning and get them back home later in the day.
+A comprehensive dental cleaning is done as an anesthetic procedure, for which you to drop your pet off in the morning and get them back home later in the day.

 Our comprehensive dental cleaning includes: